If autism hyperfocus drives your child to obsession, what should you do about it, and how much should you intervene?

 So when our kids are displaying gifts that we want to nurture and develop, we should be careful not to stifle or discourage their talent.

 But what are parents to do if they're concerned about doing what is best for their children and for their families?
-Do they limit the autistic fixation that's interfering with their family’s lives or do they allow their child to engage in their obsession as much as they wish?
+Do they limit an autistic fixation that's interfering with their lives or do they allow their child to engage in their obsession as much as they wish?

-To learn the answer, click or touch here.
+Follow the link to find answers here.
 We’ll continue our discussion of autism hyperfocus on special interests, and talk about how we as parents and caregivers might deal with it when our children's intense focus seems to take over their lives.

 1 | 2